-Tonight – late evening on November 11, 2019, until the wee morning hours on November 12 – the North Taurid meteor shower is expected to peak.
-Unlike some meteor showers, the North Taurids don’t exhibit a sharp peak, so the meteor rates may remain fairly steady throughout the weekend.
-Unfortunately, the Taurids are peaking under the glaring light of a waxing gibbous moon.
+The long-lasting North Taurid meteor shower may reach its annual peak from around late evening on November 11, 2019, until the wee morning hours on November 12.
+Unlike some meteor showers, though, the North Taurids don’t exhibit a sharp peak, so the meteor rates may remain fairly steady throughout the coming week.
+Now here’s the bad news.
+The North Taurids are peaking this under the glaring light of the full moon, which comes on November 12.

-In a dark sky, you might have seen 5 to 10 meteors per hour.
-In a moonlit sky … we can’t estimate precisely, but you might see a few meteors.
+In a dark sky, you might see as many as five meteors per hour.
+In a moonlit sky … we can’t estimate precisely, but you might see a few.

 The North Taurid meteors derive their name from the constellation Taurus the Bull.
 If you trace the paths of the Taurid meteors backward, you’ll see they appear to radiate from near the famous Pleiades star cluster of this constellation on the peak nights of the North Taurid meteor shower.